rcrdortiz/Axpecto/README.md

-# Your Library Name
+# Axpecto

 [![License](https://poser.pugx.org/automattic/jetpack/license.svg)](https://www.gnu.org/licenses/gpl-2.0.html)

-Axpecto is a versatile PHP library that brings the power of aspect-oriented programming (AOP), dependency injection (DI), and enhanced collections to your projects.
+Axpecto is a magically versatile PHP library that brings the power of aspect-oriented programming (AOP), dependency injection (DI), and enhanced collections to your projects.
 With Axpecto, you can seamlessly add cross-cutting concerns, manage object dependencies, and work with collections in a more efficient and intuitive way.